aqaurius6666/gitpod-guide/Readme.md

 Make sure all resources are up.
 ## For proxy service solution
 ### 1. If you have vps and public ip attached to it.
+Please check if public ip is detected by vps by running command `ifconfig | grep <your-public-ip>`

+If not shown anything, please follow solution 2.

+Else, follow next step.

+Remember the default service type?
+Yes, it is LoadBlancer.
+When you select LoadBalancer service type, Kubernetes will try to allocate public ip to assign for this load balancer.
+You can check by running `microk8s kubectl get services -n gitpod`, notice service `proxy` with type LoadBalancer, external ip column is in pending state, and pending forever if you do nothing :).

+Microk8s has a addon named metallb for handle this problem.
+You can enable this addon by running `microk8s enable metallb`.
+It will ask you to specify ip range, you can write `<your-public-ip>-<your-public-ip>`.
+This range only allow one ip.
+Maybe, this action fails sometimes, please retry by `microk8s disbale metallb` and `microk8s enable metallb`

+When it done, re-run `microk8s kubectl get services -n gitpod`.
+If that external ip now is `<your-public-ip>`, it correct.

 ### 2. If you have vps and public ip only send traffic to it using NAT.
 FYI, I have a VPS and public ip.
 When I run a nginx server bind port 80 in this vps.
 I can use public ip to access this nginx.
 But in vps, run `ifconfig`, this public ip isn't listed.
 So the magic is the public ip is owned by another machine, and this machine will route network traffic by using NAT.
 NAT will re-transalate the public ip to local ip of my vps.